RL10N/msgtools/README.md

 install.packages('msgtools')
 ```

 Note that **msgtools** also has one system requirement (i.e., software that must be installed separately from R).
 Specifically, the package requires [GNU gettext-tools](https://www.gnu.org/software/gettext/).
-Windows binaries can be installed from http://www.stats.ox.ac.uk/pub/Rtools/goodies/gettext-tools.zip or https://github.com/mlocati/gettext-iconv-windows.
+Windows binaries can be installed using the `install_gettext()` function or by downloading binaries directly from http://www.stats.ox.ac.uk/pub/Rtools/goodies/gettext-tools.zip or https://github.com/mlocati/gettext-iconv-windows.

 ## Acknowledgements